Above: the new Olympus VS200 high throughput slide scanning system in ECSCRI

 Dr Amit Jathoul and Professor Jim Murray (BIOSI) have recently obtained generous funding from the Wellcome Trust to purchase a real-time, multi-spectral in vivo imaging system from Biospace Lab.
 The PhotonIMAGER allows bioluminescence/fluorescence imaging at a wide range of scales from cells, tissues and organs to entire complex organisms, thereby bridging the gap from single cell to whole organism imaging.
 Further details of the system are available through the research equipment database.
 All enquiries for this system should be directed towards Dr Amit Jathoul.

-The BIOSI Bioimaging facility has recently expanded its imaging toolbox with a new, state-of-the-art confocal microscope system, that was purchased through generous funding by the Research Infrastructure Fund (Lead Applicant: Dr Walter Dewitte).
+The BIOSI Bioimaging Research Hub has recently expanded its imaging toolbox with a new, state-of-the-art confocal microscope system, that was purchased through generous funding by the Research Infrastructure Fund (Lead Applicant: Dr Walter Dewitte).
 The system, a top-of-the-range Zeiss LSM 880 upright confocal microscope, features the advanced Airyscan super-resolution detection module which provides a 1.7x gain in resolution in all three dimensions compared to conventional confocal optics.
 The system also supports advanced fluorescence techniques including FCS (fluorescence correlation microscopy) and FLIM (fluorescence lifetime imaging (FLIM) – the FLIM module will be installed during the first week of December.
 Further details here.